19 Years and Counting: ‘A Sole Team for Vickie’ Treads Many Miles for the Cure

 What is your favorite quote, motto, or slogan?

-JOIN OUR FIGHT.
+JOIN US.
 SAVE LIVES.